This post may contain affiliate links. Please read my disclosure.

 Common questions

-For medium-rare pork tenderloin, I recommend setting the temperature of your sous vide water bath to 134F degrees.
+For medium-rare pork, I recommend setting the temperature of your sous vide water bath to 134°F degrees.
 If you prefer it cooked to medium or medium well (less pink and firmer), you will need to set a higher water temperature.
+Tenderloin is incredibly lean, so I recommend cooking at lower temperatures for the best results.
 Refer to the table above for specific temperatures.

-Pork starts to pasteurize at 130F degrees so there should be no concern about eating medium rare pork cooked at 134F degrees in the sous vide.
+Pork starts to pasteurize at 130°F degrees so there is no concern about eating medium rare pork cooked at 134°F degrees in the sous vide.

-At 134F degrees, the pork will take 2 hours to cook in the sous vide water bath.
+At 134°F degrees, it will take 2 hours to cook the pork sous vide.
 You can leave it in the bath for up to 4 hours without impacting the taste or texture.

 Yes, you can sous vide frozen pork tenderloin.
-Just add another 45-60 minutes to the cook time.
+Just add another 45 to 60 minutes to the cook time.

-You can sous vide pork tenderloin in advance and store it in the fridge or freezer for future meals.
+You can sous vide the pork in advance and store it in the fridge or freezer for future meals.

-Remove the pork tenderloins from the water bath, leave them in the sealed bag and drop them in an ice bath to cool completely.
+Remove pork from the water bath, leave it in the sealed bag and drop it in an ice bath to cool completely for 20-30 minutes.
 Once cooled, store the sealed bag of pork in the fridge for up to 3 days or in the freezer for up to 3 months.

-To reheat, place the bag of pork in a 134F degree water bath for about 10-15 minutes.
-Then, sear the pork as per the recipe instructions and serve!
+To reheat, place the bag of pork in a 134°F degree water bath for about 10-15 minutes.
+Then, sear the cooked pork as per the recipe instructions and serve!

 Sous Vide Pork Tenderloin